mc-bench/simple-minecraft-server-builder/README.md

 # Example Build

-The `builds/house.js` provides an example of a complete building script that creates a simple house structure.
-You can use this as a reference for how the building functions work and what a completed script looks like.
+The repository includes two key files for building structures:

+* `builds/template.js` - A blank template with the basic structure and helper functions.
+It includes pre-configured connection settings to the Minecraft server and utility functions like `safeSetBlock()` and `safeFill()` for placing blocks.
+The file handles all the server connection logic, NBT file generation, and graceful cleanup when the build is complete.
+* `builds/house_function.js` - An example building function that creates a simple house structure.
+To try it out, copy its contents into the `buildCreation()` function in `template.js` and run the template file following the instructions below.

 # Installation